LazerLambda/Promptzl/docs/source/tutorial_masked_lms.rst

     dataset = load_dataset("SetFit/ag_news")['test'].select(range(1000))

-For the sake of brevity, we will only use the first 1000 examples of the dataset.
+We will only use the first 1000 examples of the dataset for brevity.

 Defining a Prompt and a Verbalizer
 ----------------------------------

-During pre-training, the model only 'sees' text in natural form and is trained to predict the missing words there.
-The task must be constructed in such a way that just one word somewhere in the sequence condenses the information and expresses this just one token from which we can get the logigts.
+During pre-training, the model is only fed raw text, from which it is trained to predict the missing token. **No further fine-tuning is applied, so the model cannot be instructed, unlike fine-tuned CLMs like ChatGPT**.
+Thus, the task must be constructed so that just one word in the sequence condenses the information about the classification task while maintaining its resemblance to the training data.

-In AG News, we have the categories 'World', 'Sports', 'Business' and 'Tech', so we can initialize the verbalizer:
+In AG News, we have the categories 'World', 'Sports', 'Business', and 'Tech', so we can initialize the verbalizer:

 .. code:: python